 Be careful to enable the lock if you are unsure what PIN is currently set.
 In doubt use ESC to exit the menu page.
 In menu page Lock you can define a different PIN, but not without entering the old one.

-How to unlock the Limits and Profiles
+► How to unlock the Limits and Profiles

-1. While the DC output is switched off, tap touch area
+1. While the DC input is switched off, tap touch area on the main screen.